truzo/tomango-2018/site/content/blog/how-to-write-better-copy-for-your-website-part-1-writing-for-a-lower-reading-age.md

 title: "How to write better copy for your website, Part 1 - writing for a lower reading age"
 author: "mark"
 date: 2015-04-16 16:09:58
-excerpt: Writing copy for your website is hard.
+description: Writing copy for your website is hard.
 Writing good copy is even harder.
 Find out how to make your copy more readable and widely shared by writing for a lower reading age. blog/categories:
  - online-marketing
  - tips-and-advice